 Development and flight tests of Astra missile

-Captive flight trials were completed by the missile from a Su-30MKI combat aircraft in 2009.
+Captive flight trials were conducted from a Su-30MKI combat aircraft in 2009.
 Its motor and propulsion system evaluation test flights were conducted in 2010, while ballistic flight tests were held in May 2011.

 In December 2012, the missile underwent a series of trails, which included evaluation of new aerodynamic and system configuration, sub-systems function, control guidance algorithm, pre-programmed manoeuvre, handing over of mid-course to terminal homing guidance, seeker and radio proximity fuse performance, endgame algorithm, and other objectives.